arshad-yaseen/monacopilot/README.md

 **Parameters:**

-- `completion` (string): The completion text that is being shown
+- `completion`: The completion text that is being shown
-- `range` (EditorRange | undefined): The editor range where the completion will be inserted
+- `range`: The editor range object where the completion will be inserted

 #### onCompletionAccepted